tango-controls/rfc/10/RequestReply.md

 * Only one Device Lock per Device SHALL be activated.
 * A Device Lock SHALL be only owned by one Client.

-When a Client activates a Device Lock, the Server MUST reject any of the following request from other Client:
+When a Client activates a Device Lock, the Server MUST reject any of the following requests from any other Client:
 * Command call except for State Command, Status Command and all commands listed in the Allowed Commands list (described further down).
 * Write Attribute Request (including the atomic Write Read request)
 * Write Pipe Request (including the atomic Write Read request)